 - Plate 8: 28 hours / 385g

-Total Print Time: ~207.5 hours
+Estimated Print Time: ~207.5 hours

-Total Filament: ~3,765 grams (3.7 kg)
+Estimated Filament: ~3,765 grams (3.7 kg)

 Naturally, the print times and filament usage increased because of the tight overhangs and tricky geometry in this design, but in the end, we delivered a fully functional model.

 Seeing all the parts come together into a working hydro plant model was nothing short of incredible.
+The faster the water flows and drops onto the pelton turbine, the more power output it can produce.

 Why Projects Like This Matter

-This hydroelectric power plant model isn’t just a cool build — it’s a bridge between classroom learning and hands-on engineering.
+This hydroelectric power plant model isn’t just a cool build it’s a bridge between classroom learning and hands-on engineering.
 For TID, it provides a way to teach renewable energy concepts in an interactive, visual, and memorable way.

 Central Valley 3D Printing

 We’re grateful to Turlock Irrigation District for trusting WestSide3D with this project.
-If your company, school, or organization has an idea for a custom large-scale 3D printed model, get in touch with us today — we’d love to help bring it to life.
+If your company, school, or organization has an idea for a custom 3D printed model, get in touch with us today we’d love to help bring it to life.